karthi07/restaurant_page_js/README.md

 # Restaurant Page Using Java Script
-Project to practe DOM manipulation by dynamically rendering a simple restaurant homepage!  using JavaScript alone to generate the entire contents of the website!
+Project to practice DOM manipulation by dynamically rendering a simple restaurant homepage!  using JavaScript alone to generate the entire contents of the website!

 ## Built With